 Rostered 7 days

-3 - Gallery Explainers: helping visitors further understand, interpret and enjoy our galleries and touring exhibitions.
-At Scienceworks this role enhances the visitors experience through face to face exhibit interpretation and program assistance while ensuring an enjoyable environment.
-Gallery Explainers assist visitors achieve a full understanding of many changing exhibitions throughout the year.
+3 - Gallery Explainers: Helping visitors further understand, interpret and enjoy our galleries and touring exhibitions.
+At Scienceworks this role enhances the visitors' experience through face to face exhibit interpretation and program assistance while ensuring an enjoyable environment.
+Gallery Explainers assist visitors achieve a full understanding of the many changing exhibitions throughout the year.

 Rostered 7 days.

-Please note: Positions available in Behind the Scenes areas are first made available to active front of house volunteer)
+Please note: Positions in Behind the Scenes departments are limited and are first made available to our existing pool of volunteers.

-In addition to Scienceworks Front and Back of House roles, Volunteers with relevant skills can take part in specialised roles:
+In addition to Scienceworks front of house roles, volunteers with relevant skills can take part in specialised roles behind the scenes:

 Engineering Workshop Assistant (Steam Team): Contribute to the maintenance and restoration of the following machinery and fittings in the Spotswood Pumping Station.
 This includes dismantling machinery and fittings, many components of which are heavy and/or grimy.
-Clean same and apply protective coatings to them repairing damaged parts and make new parts.
+Clean same and apply protective coatings to them, repairing damaged parts and making new parts.
 Reassembling machinery and fittings and mounting fittings and fixtures.

-Requirements for all steam related positions: A keen interest in mechanical engineering and its history with previous experience restoring vehicles and/or machinery; must have no objections to getting dirty in the course of the work (protective clothing supplied); Victorian Drivers licence is required for Machines in Action Day.
+Requirements for all steam related positions: A keen interest in mechanical engineering and its history, with previous experience restoring vehicles and/or machinery; must have no objections to getting dirty in the course of the work (protective clothing supplied); a Victorian drivers licence is required for Machines in Action Day.